TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 is placed at :file:`Resources/Public/Icons/Extension.svg`, the extension manager will show that image.

-Nearly none of the are required, but for example you can not have a TYPO3 extension recognized by TYPO3 without the :file:`ext_emconf.php` file etc. You can read more details like that in the table below.
+Nearly none of these are required, but for example you can not have a TYPO3 extension recognized by TYPO3 without the :file:`ext_emconf.php` file etc. You can read more details like that in the table below.